-Our audit of, and opinion on, the Company's internal control over financial reporting does not include the internal control over financial reporting of Professional Plumbers Group, Incorporated ("PPG") whose financial statements reflect total assets and revenues constituting 4% and 0% percent, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2023.
-As indicated in Management's Report, PPG was acquired during 2023.
-Management's assertion on the effectiveness of the Company's internal control over financial reporting excluded internal control over financial reporting of PPG.
+Our audit of, and opinion on, the Company's internal control over financial reporting does not include the internal control over financial reporting of Alpha Boring and Tunneling, LLC ("Alpha Boring") and Dowdy Land Surveyors, LLC and Dowdy Land Surveyors, Inc. (collectively "Dowdy") whose financial statements, in the aggregate, reflect total assets and revenues constituting 1% and 0%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2024.
+As indicated in Management's Report, Alpha Boring and Dowdy were acquired during 2024.
+Management's assertion on the effectiveness of the Company's internal control over financial reporting excluded internal control over financial reporting of Alpha Boring and Dowdy.